 What kind of rides does the N.C.
 State Fair have?

 Giant Ferris wheels, spinning tea cups, upside-down stomach turners, haunted fun houses, high-flying swings, sling-shotting roller coasters and more—with nearly 100 different ride and game options, the N.C.
 State Fair has it all!
-You can see a full list of rides and games here.
+The full list of 2025 rides will be announced soon here.

 N.C.
 State Fair